-Vice president, engineering
+Senior vice president, engineering

-Lanny Nickell serves SPP as vice president of engineering with responsibility for ongoing development of SPP’s Transmission Expansion Plan, tracking costs and statuses of all approved SPP transmission expansion projects, administration of long-term transmission service and generator interconnection processes, and performance of engineering studies as necessary to support the needs of SPP members, federal and state regulators and other departments within SPP.
+Lanny Nickell serves SPP as senior vice president of engineering with responsibility for ongoing development of SPP’s Transmission Expansion Plan, tracking costs and statuses of all approved SPP transmission expansion projects, administration of long-term transmission service and generator interconnection processes, and performance of engineering studies as necessary to support the needs of SPP members, federal and state regulators and other departments within SPP.
 He has also served as vice president, operations and in various management and engineering roles within the operations department since joining SPP in 1997.

 Prior to joining SPP, Lanny served in various engineering roles with Public Service Company of Oklahoma and Central and South West Services.

-Vice president, operations
+Senior vice president, operations

-Bruce Rew serves as vice president of operations and is responsible for SPP’s real-time operations, operational planning and analysis support of all reliability coordination, market operations, tariff administration and scheduling functions.
+Bruce Rew serves as senior vice president of operations and is responsible for SPP’s real-time operations, operational planning and analysis support of all reliability coordination, market operations, tariff administration and scheduling functions.
 He has also served as vice president of engineering and in several management and engineering positions since joining SPP in 1990.

 Bruce's notable projects include assisting SPP’s Regional State Committee in developing a process for allocating transmission costs region-wide, developing tariff language allowing customers to fund transmission projects and implementing SPP’s first energy management and tariff billing system.